Non-Abelian entanglement asymmetry in random states

-These conclusions are derived under fairly general assumptions and, much like the arguments of Wigner and Dyson for nuclei, are likely to hold in specific models of quantum gravity based on principles of typicality.
-For example, the sudden transition in the radiation from a symmetric to a non-symmetric state has been also observed in a particular theory of quantum gravity applying the replica wormhole formalism~\cite{cl-21}.
-In that case, the jump discontinuity in the entanglement asymmetry can be traced back to the appearance at the Page time of an ``island''~\cite{aemm-19}, that is a region inside the black hole that contributes to the radiation's entanglement entropy.
+We remark that, in our setup, the black hole’s state prior to evaporation breaks any global symmetry by assumption.
+The mechanism behind the breaking of global symmetries due to quantum gravity effects is outside the scope of this model.
+Our conclusions are derived under fairly general assumptions and, much like the arguments of Wigner and Dyson for nuclei, are likely to hold in specific models of quantum gravity based on principles of typicality.
+For example, the sudden transition in the radiation from a symmetric to a non-symmetric state has been also observed in a particular theory of quantum gravity within the replica wormhole formalism~\cite{cl-21}.
+In that case, the jump discontinuity in the entanglement asymmetry can be traced back to the appearance at the Page time of an ``island''~\cite{aemm-19,g-24}, that is a region inside the black hole that contributes to the radiation's entanglement entropy.
 See also Refs.~\cite{hs-21, hiz-21} for related discussions on the explicit breaking of symmetries during black hole evaporation.